-For those new to sugarcraft, the choice of sugarpaste products available can be baffling.
 What's the difference between modelling paste and gumpaste?
-How dio I know which to use?
+How do I know which to use?
 Why are there so many?!

 Don't fret!
-Here is the simple Cake Decoration & Sugarcraft magazine guide to sugar pastes and when to use them.
+Here is a simple guide to sugar pastes and when to use them:

 Modelling paste is essential for decoration work that requires icing that doesn’t set too hard, yet holds its shape firm.
 Perfect for making models, this paste also works well in moulds and creating frills, ruffles, swags and bows..